Maximum Centre-Disjoint Mergeable Disks: Hardness of maximum centre-disjoint mergeable disks

-We create a configuration of disks using \emph{gadgets}, each of which consists of some mdisks and sdisks.
-The mdisks of a gadget are either internal (internal mdisks) or can be shared with other gadgets (shared mdisks).
-Parts (a) and (b) of Figure~\ref{rotc} show two gadgets (from each gadget, only an sdisk and an mdisk is shown).
-In Figure~\ref{rotc}-(c) these two gadgets are joined at mdisk $m$.
-In a proper assignment, $m$ is merged either with an sdisk of $A$ or with an sdisk of $B$.
-With respect to gadget $A$, if $m$ is merged with $A$ in a proper assignment, we say that it is \emph{merged in}, and otherwise, \emph{merged out}.
+We create a configuration of disks using \emph{gadgets}, each of which consists of some m-disks and s-disks.
+The m-disks of a gadget are either internal (internal m-disks) or can be shared with other gadgets (shared m-disks).
+Parts (a) and (b) of Figure~\ref{rotc} show two gadgets (from each gadget, only an s-disk and an m-disk is shown).
+In Figure~\ref{rotc} (c) these two gadgets are joined at m-disk $m$.
+In a proper assignment, $m$ is merged either with an s-disk of $A$ or with an s-disk of $B$.
+With respect to gadget $A$, if $m$ is merged with $A$ in a proper assignment, we say that it is \emph{merged in}, and otherwise, \emph{merged out} with respect to $A$.

 We use the following gadgets in our construction.
-The gadgets and the distance between shared mdisks of each of them are shown in Figure~\ref{fgadgets}; sdisks (denoted as $s_i$) are large disks and mdisks (denoted as $m_i$) are small disks (shared mdisks are distinguished with a darker colour).
+The gadgets and the distance between shared m-disks of each of them are shown in Figure~\ref{fgadgets}; s-disks (denoted as $s_i$) are large disks and m-disks (denoted as $m_i$) are small disks.
+More details about these gadgets are provided now: